lbo462/course-notes/tcp/tcp.md

 At this moment :
 `ssthresh = flight-size / 2` ; `cwnd = 1` and the slow start restarts.

+Now, let's talk about the enhancements provided in TCP.

 ## Fast retransmit

 This is a TCP enhancement created to better the retransmission method for the lost segments.

 Remember duplicated ACKs from the ACK section ?
 Fast retransmit considers that receiving __three__ identical duplicated ACK implies that a segment was lost, since the receiver didn't received it.
+Thus, the lost segment is retransmitted, of course.

 > Considering a segment lost after a single duplicated ACK is rude.
 > Maybe the channel disordered the segments, creating duplicate ACKs even when no segment is lost.